 “Everything you see on the desk of this page is a virtual version of a resource I used to develop Broken Windows,” Mputu tells The Creators Project.
 “It is important for me to speak on prison reform and police brutality through the lens of a queer black femme in order to offer one example of how varying markers of personal identity cause different responses from the system.”

 “I feel that the common idea that this theory and the conduct that has evolved from it has largely impacted black and brown people (namely cishet straight men), while very true to an extent, fails to take into consideration the intersections of gender, class, orientation and perceived ability for example,” Mputu adds.
-“Ultimately simplifying the depth of the discrimination at work here and this is something I aim to challenge.”glass by Elizabeth Mputu
+“Ultimately simplifying the depth of the discrimination at work here and this is something I aim to challenge.”

 Mputu hopes that Broken Windows will provoke the feeling of vulnerability that arises when we think of the contextual imagery around broken windows.
 The context here being the “hood” or urban areas commonly “disheveled by lack of upkeep or abandonment,” which makes people feel uneasy or signal the presence of criminal activity.

 “We’ve been conditioned to be on high alert when in these environments—whether by just locking our doors as soon as we enter them, or if we’re living in them, by being more suspicious of those who come around,” she adds.
-“Or, if we’re on the outside looking in, by demanding that those areas be even more heavily policed based on our own false notions of security.”altar-natives by Elizabeth Mputu
+“Or, if we’re on the outside looking in, by demanding that those areas be even more heavily policed based on our own false notions of security.”

 The multiple themes and realities at play in Broken Windows enlighten instead of overwhelm the viewer.
 Mputu illuminates the experience of marginalized and non-normative groups, and tackles one of the great problems of broken windows theory; that disordered neighborhoods are absolute danger zones that don’t just need a little cleanup, but a prescription that calls for gentrification at the expense of a true understanding of what’s really going on.